 90 percent more likely to have a lower GPA.

 Additional studies indicate that children born to couples that live together are more likely to see their parents break up.

-In fact, two-thirds will split up before their child is 12, most splitting up before their child is five, compared to only one-quarter of married parents.
-Cohabiting relationships are more fragile than married relationships.
+In fact, two-thirds will split up before their child is 12.
+Most split up before their child is 5.
+Compare that to only one-quarter of married parents who split up.
+Cohabiting relationships seem to be more fragile than marital relationships.

 Economic indicators show that 21 percent of children with cohabiting parents live below the poverty line.
 Only one in 10 children with married parents lives in poverty.

 So why are so many young people choosing cohabitation over marriage?
 What explains the increase in women under 30 choosing to have children outside of marriage?
-It’s complicated.
+Well, it’s complicated.